Dr Geoff Willmott

 Ankita Gangotra (PhD)

 Qaisar Latif (PhD)

 Deputy Director (Commercialization and Industry Engagement), The MacDiarmid Institute for Advanced Materials and Nanotechnology

 - Tunable resistive pulse sensing, nanopipettes and nanofluidic transport

 - Wetting and capillarity in micro- and nanofluidics, including superhydrophobicity

-- The dynamics of slippery particles
+- The dynamics and collective dynamics of slippery particles

 Physics Postgraduate Committee

 - Gangotra, A., & Willmott, G. R. (2019).
 Mechanical properties of bovine erythrocytes derived from ion current measurements using micropipettes.
 Bioelectrochemistry (Amsterdam, Netherlands), 128, 204-210.
 10.1016/j.bioelechem.2019.04.013

 - Lardier, N., Roudier, P., Clothier, B., & Willmott, G. R. (2019).
 High-speed photography of water drop impacts on sand and soil.
 EUROPEAN JOURNAL OF SOIL SCIENCE, 70 (2), 245-256.
 10.1111/ejss.12737